abhisheks-gh/Java-SE-8/README.md

 (though, by convention, it is typically "args"). <br>

 ## Objects vs. Primitives
-* Primitives behave differently in that they don't have data & procedures (state & behaviour).
+* Primitives behave differently in that they don't have procedures (behaviour). <br>
+*  Primitives only have state (no methods), and they are limited to one piece of state (data).

 ## Creating (Instantiating) object
 * The following code creates three different types of Java objects: <br>